placemarkt/address-formatter-java/README.md

 ### Installation

-To use the latest release with Maven, add the following to your pom.xml:
+Add the following to your pom.xml to use the latest release with Maven:

 ```
 <dependency>